-It is only a draft proposal at the moment, and remains subject to further negotiation between the UK and the EU, but it explains how each side foresees the post-Brexit future for trade marks and designs.
+It is only a draft proposal at the moment, and remains subject to approval by both the UK and the EU, but it explains how each side foresees the post-Brexit future for trade marks and designs.
 Of course, this assumes that an Agreement is signed by the UK and the EU at all – there remains a possibility of a ‘no deal Brexit’ where there is no formal Agreement, and the resulting consequences of that outcome are unknown.

 During a transition period between 29th March 2019 and 31st December 2020, the UK will continue to be part of the EU trade mark and design system, meaning that EU marks and designs will remain enforceable in the UK, and vice-versa.